GarciaDelMolino/MapReduceCF/README.md

 Any number of workers can be started running `python3 client.py` on different terminal sessions.
 Note that the number of concurrent workers is limited to N_map_tasks and N_reduce_tasks.
 Any additional worker will be iddle while the others process tasks.

+The program is able to handle any number of N_map_tasks and N_reduce_tasks, even in cases larger than the text file population or alphabetic letters.

 ## How does this program work?